Skip to main content

 • Dependent Day Care FSA reimburses the cost of day care expenses for your children (under the age of 13) or other eligible dependents (learn more irs.gov).
 The day care must be used as a means to allow you and/or your spouse to be gainfully employed.
 The annual election minimums and maximums for Dependent Day Care FSA are $104 to $2,500 per employee.
 If both spouses work, both can claim $2,500 - for a total household limit of $5,000.

 The money contributed to your FSA account must be used during the calendar year; it does not carry over from year to year.
-You do have a grace period in which you are allowed additional time to incur claims for reimbursement.
-This grace period allows participants to incur claims up until March 15 of the following plan year.
-Money not used will be forfeited.
+You do have a grace period until March 15 of the following plan year which allows you additional time to incur claims for reimbursement.
+You then have until April 15 to submit claims for reimbursement.
+Any unused funds after April 15 will be forfeited.
 Please plan your election amount carefully.

 If you are on an unpaid leave and have a Flexible Spending Account (FSA), your payroll contributions will stop until you return to work.
-Upon return to work, the remaining FSA election will be recalculated based on remaining payrolls and deducted from your pay.
+Upon your return to work, the remaining FSA election will be recalculated based on remaining payrolls and deducted from your pay.

 How to enroll